Big A/little a

 Yearbook

-LCHS Yearbook is an elective course for high school students.
+LCHS Yearbook is an afterschool club for high school students.
 This is a student-run yearbook publication class that focuses on page design, advertisement, photography, copy editing, and publication.
 Students choose specific pages to design and are in charge of gathering the photos and relevant information to go with their respective pages.

 Additionally, students gain experience in photography using professional cameras to photograph the daily lives and important events surrounding the student body.
 This course also focuses on editing to ensure the final product is free from spelling/grammatical error and omissions.